matthewdargan/media-server/src/moochrss/README.md

 The -o flag sets the sorting order.
 The order can be set to ascending (asc) or descending (desc).
 The default setting does not set an order.

+The -q flag sets the query.
+This is a required argument.

+Example:

+    moochrss -t='5' -f='1' -c='1_2' -u='user 1' -s='downloads' -o='desc' -q='One Piece'